-You've signed up for classes, you've learned your way around campus — and now, you've got to make sure you survive all the way to graduation.
+You've signed up for classes, you've learned your way around the virtual course system — and now, you've got to make sure you survive all the way to graduation.

 Laptop or paper notes?
 Highlighter or flashcards?
 And does music help while studying?
 Here's how to take better notes and study so that you remember what you've learned — without getting crushed by college stress.
 Plus: what to do if you do feel crushed.

 There's no single magic way to take notes, but the act of writing down our interpretation of what we've learned helps organize and consolidate information in our brains.

 What should you write down?
 Use clues from your professors to figure out what information is important and what is not.